caiks/WBOT02/README.md

 model040|0.177|5 scanned potential tiled actual-potential|5 scanned potential tiled actual-potential|fixed|12 B&W videos|2,000,000|12262|1.2262|17.77|6.01|54|72|30s unique
 model041|0.177|5 scanned potential tiled actual-potential|5 scanned potential tiled actual-potential|fixed|12 B&W videos|2,656,962|14079|1.0598|18.30|6.61|62|102|30s unique

-The median diagonals for the actor 2 *models* were consistently in the range 23-27, and the maximum diagonals were consistently in the the range 37-39.

 TODO -